NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 Backup $i$ accept pre-prepare if signature is correct, $k$ is in valid interval^[A special technique avoids the exhaustion of sequence number space by faulty primary], and $i$ has not yet accepted a pre-prepare for same $k$ and same view.

 * When pre-prepare is accepted, a prepare message is broadcast (including to primary), and a node is considered `prepared` when it receives at least $2f$ prepare messages that match its local pre-prepare, for the same view.
-So, at this point, for a given view, the non-faulty replicas already agree on total order for requests.
+So, at this point, for a given view, the non-faulty replicas already agree on the total order for requests.
 As soon as $2f +1$ non-faulty nodes are `prepared`, the network can be considered as `committed`.

 * Every `committed` replica broadcasts a commit message, and as soon as node $i$ has received $2f+1$ commit messages, node $i$ is `committed-local`.
 It is guaranteed that, eventually, even with the occurrence of change views, a system with `committed-local` nodes will become `committed`.

 PBFT considers that clients interact and broadcast messages directly to the primary node, then receiving independent responses from $2f+1$ nodes in order to move forward (to the next operation).
 This is a similar situation for NEO blockchain, where information is spread by means of a peer-to-peer network, but in this case, the location of consensus nodes is unknown (in order to prevent direct delay attacks and denial of service).
 One difference is that, for PBFT, clients submit atomic and independent operations for a unique timestamp, which are processed and published independently.
 For NEO blockchain, consensus nodes have to group transactions into batches, called blocks, and this process may lead to the existence of thousands of valid blocks for the same height, due to different groupings (different combinations of transactions).
-So, in order to guarantee block finality (a single and unique block can exist in a given height), we may have to consider situations where the "client" (block proposer) is also faulty, which is not considered on PBFT.
+So, in order to guarantee block finality (a single and unique block can exist in a given height), we may have to consider situations where the "client" (block proposer) is also faulty, which is not considered in PBFT.

 ## NEO dBFT core modifications {#sec:NEOdBFT}